 Perennials are one of the most sought-after flowers in a garden.

 They range in different colors and sizes.
-Some do well in shaded areas while others thrive in the sun and also a mixture of those that can withstand shade and sun.
+Some do well in shaded areas, while others thrive in the sun and a mixture of those that can withstand shade and sun.

 Virginia Blue Bells

-If you're looking for plants that are hardy in most zones, perennial plants are perfect for low maintenance gardens.
-They live for years, most over a decade, most reproduce and offer you beautiful blooms year after years without having to be taken up for harsh winter weather.
+If you're looking for hardy plants in most zones, perennial plants are perfect for low-maintenance gardens.
+They live for years, most over a decade, most reproduce, and offer you beautiful blooms year after year without having to be taken up for harsh winter weather.